telly/groundy/README.md

 Groundy offers a special `Service` that will take care of creating background threads and allows to report results to the `Activity` using a `ResultReceiver`.
+It will also force you to decouple the background work logic from your activities, which in turn makes your code cleaner and easier to maintain.

 Basic usage
 ===========